prompt-toolkit/ptpython/README.rst

       -h, --help            show this help message and exit --vi                  Enable Vi key bindings
       -i, --interactive     Start interactive shell after executing this file.
+      --asyncio             Run an asyncio event loop to support top-level "await".
       --light-bg            Run on a light background (use dark colors for text).
       --dark-bg             Run on a dark background (use light colors for text).
       --config-file CONFIG_FILE